-Temperatures have been rising and that means summer is upon us.
-It’s time to store jackets and sweaters and bring out summer attire like shorts, tank tops, and flip flops.
-While you’re preparing yourself for the summer temperatures, it’s also time to think about how to prepare your car for summer.
-With warmer temperatures during your morning commute to upcoming summer holidays and family vacations, you want to be sure you’re prepared---in case you’re stuck in a hot vehicle for any period of time due to an emergency or potential car trouble.
+Temperatures have been rising and that means Summer is upon us.
+It’s time to store jackets and sweaters and bring out summer attire like shorts, tank tops, and flip-flops.
+While you’re preparing yourself for Summer, it’s also time to think about how to prepare your car for Summer.
+With warmer temperatures during your morning commute to upcoming summer holidays and family vacations, you want to be sure you’re prepared—in case you’re stuck in a hot vehicle for any period of time due to an emergency or potential car trouble.
 Keep these essential items in your car should you need them:

 Of course, this is a good idea to keep on hand all through the year but it is essential during the heat of the summer.
 Avoid getting dehydrated by having enough water for yourself and each of your passengers.
 Utilize reusable containers whenever possible so that they can be refilled often.